ericksax/ericksax/README.md

 ### Hi Guys

-- 🌱 I’m currently typeScript and React...
+- 🌱 I’m currently TypeScript and ReactJs...

 Please don't hesitate to help.
 I am always open to learning and collaborating.